ietf-tapswg/api-drafts/draft-trammell-taps-interface.md

 ## Specifying Transport Parameters {#transport-params}

 A Preconnection object holds parameters reflecting the application's requirements and preferences for the transport.
-These include Transport Preferences, which control protocol and path selection; as well as Generic and Specific Protocol Properties, which configure the detailed operation of the selected Protocol Stacks.
+These include protocol and path selection parameters, as well as Generic and Specific Protocol Properties for configuration of the detailed operation of the selected Protocol Stacks.

 All Transport Parameters are organized within a single namespace shared with Send Parameters (see {{send-params}}).
 All transport parameters take paremeter-specific values.
-Transport Preferences additionally take one of five preference levels (see {{transport-prefs}}), though not all preference levels make sense with Preferences.
-Note that it is possible for a set of specified transport preferences to be internally inconsistent, or for preferences to be inconsistent with the later use of the API by the application.
-Application developers should reduce inconsistency by only using the most stringent preference levels when failure to meet a preference would break the application's functionality (e.g. the Reliable Data Transfer preferences, which is a core assumption of many application protocols).
+Protocol and path selection properties additionally take one of five preference levels, though not all preference levels make sense with all such properties.
+Note that it is possible for a set of specified transport parameters to be internally inconsistent, or for preferences to be inconsistent with the later use of the API by the application.
+Application developers should reduce inconsistency by only using the most stringent preference levels when failure to meet a preference would break the application's functionality (e.g. the Reliable Data Transfer preference, which is a core assumption of many application protocols).
 Implementations of this interface should also raise errors in configuration as early as possible, to help ensure these inconsistencies are caught early in the development process.

-### Transport Preferences {#transport-prefs}

-Transport Preferences drive protocol selection and path selection on connection establishment.
+The protocol(s) and path(s) selected as candidates during connection establishment are determined by a set of properties.
 Since there could be paths over which some transport protocols are unable to operate, or remote endpoints that support only specific network addresses or transports, transport protocol selection is necessarily tied to path selection.
 This may involve choosing between multiple local interfaces that are connected to different access networks.

-The Transport Preferences form part of the information used to create a Preconnection object.
-As such, they can be configured during the pre-establishment phase, but cannot be changed once a Connection has been established.

 To reflect the needs of an individual connection, they can be specified with five different preference levels: